INTERPRETATIONS \ CASES REVIEW AUG-2018

 - When a goal tending violation takes place, either team may ask for a time-out or a sub.

-- Disqualification fouls[unless they cancel each other] always carry a penalty of 2 shots and ball at half with full reset.
+- Disqualification fouls[unless they cancel each other] always carry a penalty of 2 shots and ball at front court throw in line with 14 seconds.

 - Always cancel special situation fouls in the order they were called.

 1. During free throws, an injured player or player who is bleeding, may be substituted.
 The other team may sub one for one.
 (Bleeding player must be substituted)

 2. A team is permitted to sub between a warning buzzer til the end of the time out.( until official puts ball in play)

 3. On a jump ball, it is legal for a non-jumper to catch the ball, straddling the centre line and step into the back court.

 4. A player who has been substituted may re-enter the game if he or she is to shoot free throws.
 In this case the player does not have to stay in for a tick of the clock.

 5. The 8-second back court count continues until the player has both feet and the ball completely in the front court.

 6. The offensive team is permitted to touch the ball when it is within the basket when they are attempting to score.